-There are few life experiences that feel like time travel.
+Some life experiences stay with you forever.
 Meeting with the Konyak tribe, the last of the tattooed headhunters of Nagaland, is likely to be one such experience for me.

-The Konyaks reside in the Mon district of Nagaland, also known as ‘The Land of the Anghs’ (Anghs are the village chiefs).
-Many of them are identifiable by their beautiful body tattoos and pierced ears.
-Facial tattoos are reserved for those who ‘earned’ them by taking the enemy’s head in the past — a tradition that got banned since the advent of Christianity in this region.
-Those with face tattoos are now octogenarians and the last surviving tattooed headhunters of Nagaland.
-Konyaks are also known for their craftsmanship, specializing in gun-smithing, iron-smelting, brasswork, beadwork, and wood-sculpting continue to this day.
+Residing in the Mon district of Nagaland, also known as ‘The Land of the Anghs’ (Anghs are the village chiefs), the Konyaks are identifiable by their body tattoos and pierced ears.
+The facial tattoos are reserved for those who ‘earned’ them by taking the enemy’s head in the past, a tradition that got banned since the advent of Christianity in the region.
+They are now octogenarians and the last surviving tattooed headhunters of Nagaland.
+Konyaks are also known for their craftsmanship, specializing in gun-smithing, iron-smelting, brasswork, beadwork, and wood-sculpting, among other things.

-Traveling through Nagaland (for the first time) for the Aoling festival was like a cultural expedition, rich and vibrant in everything it had to offer — be it terrain, people, or food.
-It is celebrated in the first week of April every year to mark the completion of seed-sowing and is the biggest festival of the Konyaks.
-After experiencing the magic of the night-time in Kaziranga, and witnessing the fragility of life in Majuli, the third and final leg of my journey in the Northeast proved to be every bit worth the wait.
+Traveling through Nagaland for the first time during the Aoling festival was like a cultural expedition, rich and vibrant in everything it had to offer — be it terrain, people, or food.
+The festival is celebrated in the first week of April every year to mark the completion of seed-sowing and is the biggest festival of the Konyaks.
+After experiencing the magic of the nighttime in Kaziranga and witnessing the fragility of life in Majuli, the third and final leg of my journey in the Northeast was equally memorable.

 Camping Amidst Tea-Gardens in Shiyong

-Bidding adieu to Assam and entering Mon meant passing by acres of tea gardens and local vegetable depots.
-We were going to be staying with Phejin Konyak, author of the book The Last of the Tattooed Headhunters.
+Bidding adieu to Assam and entering Mon meant driving past acres of tea gardens and vegetable depots.
+Our first stop was a homestay run by Phejin Konyak, author of The Last of the Tattooed Headhunters.

-After a warm welcome and chai, we set up tents in her front garden, with a clear view of the tea estates on all sides.
-It was a breathtaking sight to wake up to, and the night was no different, with thousands of stars bidding us goodnight every night.
+After a warm welcome and chai, we set up tents in her front garden that was surrounded by tea estates on all sides.
+It was a breathtaking sight to wake up to and the nights were no different, with thousands of stars bidding us goodnight every night.

-Phejin was kind enough to cook for us and we couldn’t have asked for anything more than traditional Naga cuisine at every meal: smoked pork, Mithun, and a wide selection of vegetarian accompaniments.
+Phejin was kind enough to personally cook for us and we were delighted to eat homemade Naga food at every meal: smoked pork, Mithun, rajma, local greens, chili chutneys, and other vegetarian accompaniments.

-Being a Konyak herself, her great-grandfather was famous amongst the Konyaks and worked hard to abolish the headhunting culture of the tribe.
-Phejin is one of the few people actively working towards documenting and preserving their history and had plenty of anecdotes and stories to share (including instances of racism she faced in Delhi and Mumbai as a student).
+Phejin’s great-grandfather was well-known and highly-regarded amongst the Konyaks.
+He worked hard to abolish the headhunting culture of the tribe, and Phejin is one of the few people actively working towards documenting and preserving Konyak history and culture.
+It was wonderful to learn this directly from her during our stay.

-Her book The Last of the Tattooed Headhunters is a very detailed account of the history and culture of the Konyaks and is a must-read for anybody interested in learning more about them.
-What’s more, the book has some fine illustrations of the tattoos and stunning portraits of the Konyak people.
+Her book The Last of the Tattooed Headhunters is a very detailed account of the history and culture of the Konyaks and is a must-read for anybody interested in learning more about it.
+The book also features detailed illustrations of the various kinds of tattoos and stunning portraits of the Konyak people by photographer Peter Bos.

 Meeting the Headhunters of Hongphoi & Wanchin

 Our first tryst with the tattooed headhunters of the Konyak tribe was at Hongphoi.
 As we ventured into the village, we met the first octogenarian Konyak with a facial tattoo.
-With a wide smile, he was more than happy to get his photographs clicked.
-He couldn’t speak our language, and we, his, but the age-old wisdom on his face and the power of his personality was enough to leave us spellbound.
+He couldn’t speak our language, and we, his, but the age-old wisdom on his face, bright smile, and the power of his personality was enough to leave us spellbound and at ease.

-We proceeded into the Morung, where the Konyak boys used to live until they got married.
-There was a small fire lit in the middle of the hall, and a group of the tattooed headhunters gathered around it, sitting, chatting, and meditating.
-On one corner of the hall, was a big log drum, that the men later went on to play for us.
-Essentially a hollowed-out tea trunk, the men beat it with wooden hammer-like tools to produce deep sounds while chanting battle hymns.
+We soon proceeded into the Morung, where Konyak boys used to live until they got married.
+There was a small fire lit in the middle of the hall and a group of the tattooed headhunters gathered around it — sitting, chatting, and meditating.
+On one corner of the hall was a big log drum that the men later played for us.
+The log drum is a hollowed-out tea trunk that the men beat with wooden hammer-like tools to produce deep sounds while chanting battle hymns.

-While the facial tattoos were only allowed for those who had taken an enemy’s head, the chest tattoos were meant for warriors and many of the men we met had these.
-Some of them also wore tusks in their ears and neck, and traditional beaded necklaces with brass faces.
-Some of them donned hats with feathers and tusks.
+While only those who have taken an enemy’s head were allowed facial tattoos, the chest tattoos were meant for warriors and many of the men we met had these.
+Some of them also wore black tusks in their ears and neck, and traditional beaded necklaces with brass faces.
+Some of them also donned hats with feathers and white tusks.

-The Aoling festival time is marked by the Konyaks dressing up in traditional gear and beaded jewelry.
-Like in the case of major festivals in other parts of the country, be it Eid, Christmas, or Diwali, people visit each other’s houses to make merry and dine together.
-Alcohol is banned, especially during festival time.
+The Aoling festival is marked by the Konyaks dressing up in traditional gear and beaded jewelry.
+Like in the case of festivals in other parts of the country, be it Eid, Christmas, or Diwali, people visit each other’s houses to make celebrate together.

-Devoid of tourists and cut off from mainstream media, there was something very personal about celebrating with the locals in these tiny, off-grid villages.
-Some of the women were kind enough to perform a little song and dance for us and cajoled us into trying out a move or two with them.
+Devoid of tourists and cut off from mainstream media, there was something very personal about experiencing and celebrating the festival with the Konyaks in their villages.
+Some of the women at Wanchin were even kind enough to perform a little song and dance for us and cajoled us into trying out a move or two with them.
 They were especially delighted to watch videos of themselves on our phones and cameras, and this became a lovely light moment shared between strangers who didn’t share a common language.

-We also met a lot of young Konyak men, dressed in traditional attire and carrying their shotguns, occasionally breaking into a dance and firing a shot or two.
-The ambiance was insane, and all we could do was follow them as they roamed around every nook and corner of the village.
+We also met a lot of young Konyak men, dressed in traditional attire and carrying shotguns, occasionally breaking into a dance and firing shots.
+We walked along with them as they roamed around every nook and corner of the village.
 The gunshots were disconcerting at first but we soon got used to it.

 Celebrating Aoling in the Wild East

-After two days in Shiyong, we proceeded to Longwa, in the east of the district.
-While the festival celebrations in the villages we visited thus far were intimate and unassuming, the scale of things at Longwa was much bigger, and a bit more… wild.
-Located on the Indo-Burmese border, half this village falls in India and the other half in Myanmar.
+After two days in Shiyong, we proceeded to Longwa, in the northeast of Mon district.
+While the festival celebrations in the villages we visited thus far were intimate and unassuming, the scale of the celebration in Longwa was much bigger and a bit more… wild.

-Watching the celebrations up close and personal felt like I was transported back to the 17th century.
-It was quite paradoxical to have the latest mobile phones and cameras share space with ancient guns and tusks, just like we, city-breds of the 21st century, were sharing space (albeit for a short while) with the last of the tattooed headhunters of Nagaland.
-This was indeed a once-in-a-lifetime experience!
+Witnessing the celebration was almost like traveling back to the 17th century.
+It was paradoxical to have the latest mobile phones and cameras in our hands sharing space with ancient guns and tusks, just like we were sharing space (albeit for a short while) with the last of the tattooed headhunters of Nagaland.

 Walking Through the Indo-Burmese Border & Visiting the Gunsmith

-Caught between India and Burma, it was no surprise to learn of the identity crisis and cultural conflict the local people face every day.
-While we personally didn’t face any kind of discrimination and were lovingly welcomed by everyone we met (in spite of what people from the Northeast have to go through in cities), it was apparent that most locals considered ‘India’ to be a different country altogether, not their own.
+Caught between India and Myanmar, it was no surprise to learn of the identity crisis and cultural conflict the local people face every day.
+While we didn’t face any kind of discrimination and were lovingly welcomed by everyone we met (in spite of what people from the Northeast have to go through in cities like Delhi and Mumbai), it was apparent that most locals considered ‘India’ to be a different country, not their own.

-We also met a dozen children on the way, toddlers taking care of their little siblings while their mothers worked in the fields and fathers lay intoxicated.
+We also met a dozen children along the way, toddlers taking care of their little siblings while their mothers worked in the fields and fathers lay intoxicated.
 It was uncanny to not see a single baby cry (unlike in the cities), perhaps due to the peaceful surroundings and simple way of life in the region.
 The children appeared happy and content, climbing trees and playing innovative games with whatever they had.
-Offering them chocolates brought out squeals of laughter and excitement, and I wished we’d carried some more for them.
-It was every bit worth the smiles on their faces.
+We offered them chocolates and it immediately brought out squeals of laughter and excitement!

 The Symbolic Naga Kitchen & Everything It Had to Offer

-One of the many amazing experiences of this brief journey through Nagaland was the symbolic Naga kitchen.
+One of the most amazing aspects of this brief journey through Nagaland was experiencing the Naga kitchen.
 Similar to the Assamese kitchen, it constitutes the largest part of the house and is at the center of all social activity during the day and night.
 If one is awake, one is in the kitchen.

 The kitchen was a large area with beautifully woven moodas, a fireplace/chulha in the center, and a multi-layered platform hanging over the fire to roast and store meat.
 It was where we gathered whenever we were awake and indoors.
 By letting us into their kitchen at all times of the day, it felt like Jeilei and his family also let us into their lives.